Create a streamlined mobile app to facilitate better and quicker matched pet adoptions (and fosters).

 The current process is inefficient and fraught with frustration on both the adopter's side as well as the shelter's side.

 Adults 25 - 45 years of age who either want to adopt or foster a pet.

-From initial secondary research to high fidelity mock-ups for hand-off, I endeavored to manage all aspects of the UX and UI space.
+From initial secondary research to high fidelity mock-ups, I endeavored to manage all aspects of the UX and UI space.

 - Match Between System and Real World

 - Consistency and Standards

 - Aesthetic and Minimalist Design

 Early on in the interviews, I heard a resounding frustration with unorganized and unresponsive communication from nearly every shelter.

 After sifting through 4+ hours of footage an affinity map was cobbled together and almost immediately, certain patterns/common pain points emerged.
 I started asking more questions: